Skip to main content

 ParameterDescription

-External IDCopy the External ID displayed on the UI
+External IDCopy the External ID displayed on the UI.
+This ID is generated by Palette or VerteX and is different per tenant.

-9. In Palette, paste the role ARN into the ARN input box.
+7. In Palette, paste the role ARN into the ARN field.

 Validate

-You can validate the account is available in Palette by reviewing the list of cloud accounts.
-To review the list of cloud accounts navigate to the left Main Menu.
+You can verify that the account is available in Palette by reviewing the list of cloud accounts.
+To review the list of cloud accounts, navigate to the left Main Menu.
 Click on Tenant Settings.
 Next, click on Cloud Accounts.
 Your newly added AWS cloud account is listed under the AWS section.

 Palette supports integration with AWS GovCloud (US).
-Using Palette you can deploy Kubernetes clusters to your AWS GovCloud account.
-This section provides guidance in creating an AWS GovCloud account that uses static or dynamic access credentials.
+Using Palette, you can deploy Kubernetes clusters to your AWS GovCloud account.
+This section provides guidance on creating an AWS GovCloud account that uses static or dynamic access credentials.

 Static Access Credentials